Biography

 Shoichi Kitamura (北村昭一, born 1947) is a Japanese woodblock print artist who creates landscape compositions using traditional mokuhanga techniques.
 His prints depict scenes from the Japanese countryside — mountains, valleys, rivers, and traditional villages — rendered with the quiet sensitivity and atmospheric awareness that characterize the best work in the Japanese landscape print tradition.
 Kitamura is a dedicated practitioner whose work reflects a sustained commitment to mokuhanga and the Japanese landscape as artistic subject.
 His prints are available through Japanese galleries and at print exhibitions.

 Shoichi Kitamura was active born in 1947.
-They were associated with the Contemporary Mokuhanga movement.
+They were associated with the Contemporary Mokuhanga and Traditional Mokuhanga movements.

-Shoichi Kitamura's work was shaped by the Contemporary Mokuhanga tradition in Japanese woodblock printmaking.
+Shoichi Kitamura's work was shaped by the Contemporary Mokuhanga and Traditional Mokuhanga traditions in Japanese woodblock printmaking.
 Contemporary Mokuhanga: Contemporary mokuhanga (literally "wood-block print") encompasses artists working from approximately 1970 to the present who continue or reinvent traditional Japanese woodblock printing techniques.
+Traditional Mokuhanga: Traditional mokuhanga (木版画) is the family of Japanese water-based woodblock printing techniques whose lineage stretches from the eighth century to the present and which underlies, in turn, the Buddhist printed text, the multi-colored Edo ukiyo-e print, the early-twentieth-century shin-hanga revival, and the international contemporary mokuhanga community of the twenty-first century.